Train Smarter: Have a Plan by Mick Wall

 Strength, Power, Stability and Balance

 When running you are almost constantly working on just one leg at a time.
 If you are lacking in strength, stability or balance your body and muscles are going to be working overtime to compensate and keep you stable and this wastes energy.
 You need to build those elements of strength, stability and balance using exercises and drills.
-Same goes for power as you push yourself forward with every step.
+The same goes for power as you push yourself forward with every step.
 The more powerful and stronger you can become the faster you will push with every step.
 Again, drills and exercises are the key.

 It’s a sad fact that many new runners do not initially have the requisite amount of strength to run fast.
-Especially those of us coming to the sport later in life having spent years sat behind a desk or in our cars for long periods.
+Especially those of us coming to the sport later in life having spent years sitting behind a desk or in our cars for long periods.

 Also, many injuries from the knee downwards are caused by weakness from the knee upwards.
 Achilles, calf, knee, plantar fasciitis and even over-pronation problems could all point to a weakness in the hips, glutes and core.